How to Apply

 (11+) Year 7

-Approximately 60-70 pupils enter Colfe’s in Year 7 (age 11) each year from a wide selection of local primary schools and independent schools.
-In addition, pupils from Colfe’s Junior School move up into Year 7, making a year group total of around 120 (five Form Groups).
+A number of pupils enter Colfe’s in Year 7 (age 11) each year from a wide selection of local primary schools and independent schools – approximately two thirds of the total year group.
+In addition, pupils from Colfe’s Junior School move up into Year 7 – the remaining third.
+This equates to either five or six forms depending on the size of the year group.
+Class sizes do not go above 24 pupils in each form.

 Prospective pupils sit our entrance examination and are interviewed in January for entry in September.
 We also ask for a reference from the pupil’s current school.
 Offers of places are made when the process is complete in mid February each year.